-Music, who loves music????
-Music at YoJam is as varied as the yoga offerings.There’s something for everyone, from Hip-Hop to get down dancing Americanna.
-In the evening hours you have the choice of 2 alternating stages over in Jam Land.
-Drum circle on the back hill away from main stream happenings & more Kirtan can be found over in Bliss Land.
-After an awesome yoga class or weed walk, stop by the Boogie Down Dance Hall for a bit of acoustic music by some of the finest musicians at the festival,
+9th ANNUAL MUSIC LINEUP Music, changes lives, it’s an art that wakes up the creative part of our being!!
+Music at YoJam is as varied as the yoga offerings.There’s something for everyone, from Hip-Hop to get down dancing Americanna, Kirtan & Dj sets at the end of the evening in the Boogie Down Dance Hall.
+Late afternoon Mountain Stage, and through the evening hours you have the choice of two alternating stages over in Jam Land, Main Stage & Dance Hall Stage.
+Drum circle on the back hill away from main stream happenings & Kirtan can be found over in Yoga Bliss Land.
+After an awesome yoga class or weed walk, stop by the Boogie Down Dance Hall for a bit of acoustic music by some of the finest musicians at the festival!!!!!!

 Born in Chattanooga and now based in Johnson City, Amythyst Kiah’s commanding stage presence is matched by her raw and powerful vocals—a deeply moving, hypnotic sound that stirs echoes of a distant and restless past.

 Accompanied interchangeably with banjo, acoustic guitar, or a full band, her eclectic influences span decades, finding inspiration in old time music, alternative rock, folk, country, and blues.